Marcus Hudson

-Marcus Hudson (born November 15, 1982) is a former American football defensive back.
-He was drafted by the San Francisco 49ers in the sixth round of the 2006 NFL Draft.
+Marcus Hudson (born November 15, 1982) is an American former professional football defensive back.
+He was selected by the San Francisco 49ers in the sixth round of the 2006 NFL draft.
 He played college football at North Carolina State.

-Early years
+Early life

 Hudson attended South Dade High School.
 He recorded 75 tackles and five interceptions as a senior.
 He returned a fumble and an interception for touchdowns.
 He returned a kickoff and a punt for a touchdown.
 He earned all-state accolades.
 He was voted a usatoday.com and a Max Emfinger All-American.
 High school teammate of Arizona Cardinals cornerback Antrel Rolle.